ilyasben26/aws-anmeldung-jaeger-terraform/README.md

 &cnc-8575=0&cnc-8578=0&cnc-8590=0 HTTP/1.1
 ```
 After some testing, I came to the following conclusions:
-- `mdt` is an id for which location the appointment is booked
+- `mdt` is an id for which location the appointment is booked.
 - `select_cnc` must always be set to 1.
-- `cnc-$$$$` are used for tracking which services the user wants to book and how many of them, for Anmeldung services, it is either set to 1 or 0
+- `cnc-$$$$` are used for tracking which services the user wants to book and how many of them, for Anmeldung services, it is either set to 1 or 0.

 After this request, we get a summary page of all the services we want to book: